Funkenjaeger/brd2json/README.md

 * Finally, pass the .json file as an argument to InteractiveHtmlBom.
 This is the same as the method listed in the wiki for processing an EasyEDA JSON file.

   `python generate_interactive_bom.py "<path>\<boardname>.json"`

+### Extra Fields
+All attributes of each element are inserted in the JSON file for (optional) use.
+To display a particular attribute as an additional column in the resulting interactive BOM, use the `--extra-fields` command-line argument.
+For instance:

+`python generate_interactive_bom.py "<path>\<boardname>.json" --extra-fields ASSY` will include the attribute "ASSY" as an added column - any elements which lack this attribute will simply be blank.